Exopy/exopy/docs/source/dev_guide/application.rst

    The customisation of the start up and exit of the application should only be used for operations not fitting into the |Plugin.start| and |Plugin.stop|
    methods of the plugin.
-This fits operation that must be performed at application start up and cannot be deferred to plugin starting, or clean up operations requiring the full application to be active (ie not dependent only on the plugin state).
+This customization fits operations that must be performed at application start up and cannot be deferred to plugin starting, or clean up operations requiring the full application to be active (ie not dependent only on the plugin state).

 Declaring an AppStartup extension
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^